schx006/code-sample/sh/backup_v1.0/README.md

-# Encrypted backup of a VPS¹ on a S3 Object Storage server with _Duplicity_
+# Secure encrypted backup of a VPS¹ on a S3 Object Storage server using _Duplicity_

 ### Docs